 A general overview of our didactic curriculum can be seen here:

-Monthly Clinical Journal Club - A journal club will be held once a month on first Fridays at 7:00am in the Resident Library to review previous months issues of the Journal of the American Academy of Dermatology and JAMA Dermatology, or other relevant clinical journal articles.
+Monthly Clinical Journal Club - A journal club will be held once a month on fourth Fridays at 7:00am in the Resident Library to review previous months issues of the Journal of the American Academy of Dermatology and JAMA Dermatology, or other relevant clinical journal articles.
 Residents are expected to review the entire journal and to present selected articles of interest.
 Residents are expected to attend each Journal Club meeting.

 Hands On Surgical Workshops – Held on 5th Friday mornings (and ad hoc at other times) during didactic session time, there will be hands-on surgical, procedural, and cosmetic/aesthetic dermatology workshops.
 Attendance is required by all residents.